The Six (EastEnders): Aftermath of the murder

-In February 2025, Bernadette is unexpectedly named executor of the Panesars’ business accounts in Nish’s will, part of his final act of revenge against Ravi, Vinny, and Suki.
+In February 2025, Bernadette is unexpectedly named executor of the Panesars’ business accounts in Nish's will, part of his final act of revenge against Ravi, Suki and Vinny (Shiv Jalota).
 By June 2025, it is revealed that Bernadette has embezzled over £20,000 from the accounts, intending to use the money to move to Spain with her family.
-When Vicki Fowler (Alice Haig) discovers this, she blackmails Bernadette into giving her half the money and reinstating her job, which Bernadette had previously terminated.
+When Sharon's half-sister Vicki Fowler (Alice Haig) discovers this, she blackmails Bernadette into giving her half the money and reinstating her job, which Bernadette had previously terminated.
 Following the ordeal, Bernadette confides in Felix Baker (Matthew James Morrison), admitting she embezzled the money out of revenge for what happened to Keanu.
-She goes on to tell him that Linda was responsible for Keanu’s death and that the other five women, including Suki, helped cover it up - complicating matters further as Felix is now dating Johnny.
-Vicki later informs Kathy about Bernadette’s theft, prompting Kathy to alert Suki, who then shares the news with the rest of the Panesar family.
+She goes on to tell him that Linda was responsible for Keanu's death and that the other five women, including Suki, helped cover it up - complicating matters further as Felix is now dating Johnny.
+Vicki later informs Kathy about Bernadette's theft, prompting Kathy to alert Suki, who then shares the news with the rest of the Panesar family.
 When confronted, Bernadette retaliates by framing Vicki for the embezzlement.

 When Ravi sets a trap for Vicki by locking Joel Marshall (Max Murray) in a freezer, he brings in both Vicki and Bernadette for questioning.
 Despite their denials, Ravi remains convinced that Bernadette is responsible.
 She manages to complete the money transfer and prepares to flee to Spain.
 Initially, she plans to leave without Felix, but after he sees Johnny and Callum kissing, a heartbroken Felix decides to go with her.
-Bernadette is later confronted by Suki, and she pleads with her to let them go, insisting that each of the six women have something they can to move on from following Keanu’s murder.
+Bernadette is later confronted by Suki, and she pleads with her to let them go, insisting that each of the six women have something they can to move on from following Keanu's murder.
 After persuasion from Linda, Kathy and Denise, Suki reluctantly agrees, allowing Bernadette and Felix to leave Walford and start a new life in Spain with their family.